Orabig/remarkable-engineering/README.md

  * A couple of lines at the bottom for more free-form notes.

 The spacing is calibrated to the size of the reMarkable's screen.
-Marks that are one centimeter apart on the reMarkable may have look different when exported from the device or reMarkable cloud.
+Marks that are one centimeter apart on the reMarkable may look different when exported from the device or reMarkable cloud.

 Installation